US Banks Report Mixed Earnings Amid Fed Rate Shifts, Trade Uncertainty - UrduPoint

 "The consumer remains healthy, with growth in wages and spending combined with strong balance sheets and low unemployment levels," Dimon added.

-"This is being offset by weakening business sentiment and capital expenditures mostly driven by increasingly complex geopolitical risks, including tensions in global trade." - Payoff at Goldman? - At Goldman Sachs, third-quarter profits were $1.8 billion, down 26.9 percent from the year-ago period.
+"This is being offset by weakening business sentiment and capital expenditures mostly driven by increasingly complex geopolitical risks, including tensions in global trade." - Goldman's 1MDB charge rises - At Goldman Sachs, third-quarter profits were $1.8 billion, down 26.9 percent from the year-ago period.

 Revenues were $8.3 billion, down 5.6 percent.